tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   * Dataset size (number of records or samples)

-Congratulate students on learning about a new family of machine learning algorithms, answer any questions before ending the class.
+Congratulate students on learning about a new family of machine learning algorithms!

+Answer any questions before ending the class.

 ### End Class